hauler-dev/hauler-docs/versioned_docs/version-1.1.x/guides-references/command-line/hauler-store.md

 #### `hauler store extract`:

-* Extract individual content outside the store to disk
+* Extract artifacts from the store to disk

 ```yaml
 Usage: